Skip to main content

 Processing timelines at Fifth Third Bank: 2-4 weeks for POD accounts; estate accounts may take significantly longer depending on probate complexity.
 Incomplete documentation is the most common cause of delays—submitting all required documents with the initial claim helps avoid additional processing time.

-Fifth Third Bank requires several documents to process a claim, including Certified death certificate (original or certified copy), Government-issued photo ID for the claimant, and Letters Testamentary or Letters of Administration (for non-POD, non-trust accounts), and additional documentation depending on the account type.
-Certified copies are typically needed—photocopies are generally not accepted for death certificates or court documents.
+Documentation required by Fifth Third Bank includes Certified death certificate (original or certified copy), Government-issued photo ID for the claimant, and Letters Testamentary or Letters of Administration (for non-POD, non-trust accounts), along with additional paperwork that varies by account type.
+All death certificates and court documents must be certified copies.

 Frequently asked questions